caleblyk12/BlinkMailBot/README.md

 ```bash
 python main.py
 ```
+Upon running main.py:
 You'll be asked to log in to your Gmail account and allow read access.
+This is a one time setup.
 After that, the bot starts checking for new emails every 30 seconds and sends matches to Telegram.
+Tokens are refreshed automatically and stored locally once access is given the first time, meaning the only form of maintainence after this is running main.py and leaving your pc/laptop on in the background.
+You will be notified via telegram whenever an email matching filters is received while your pc is running the program.

 ## ✍️ Filter Customization